May Unemployment Up To 9.1 Percent; Jobs Up 54,000

 And the government revised the previous months' job totals to show 39,000 fewer jobs were created in March and April than first thought.

 The weakness in hiring was widespread.
-Manufacturers cut 5,000 jobs, the first job loss in that sector in seven months.
+The 5,000 jobs lost in manufacturing in May marked the first job loss in that sector in seven months.
 That included a drop of 3,400 jobs in the auto sector.

+Parts of the economy most dependent on consumer spending saw some of the steepest job losses.
 Retailers cut 8,500 positions, after adding 64,000 in April.
-And leisure and hospitality which includes restaurants and hotels, cut 6,000 jobs.
+And leisure and hospitality, which includes restaurants and hotels, cut 6,000 jobs.
 That came after they added an average of 43,000 in the previous three months.

 Still, the economy needs to generate at least 100,000 jobs each month just to keep up with population growth and prevent the unemployment rate from rising.
 And economists say the gains need to be at least double that total to drive down the rate.